kohana/database/guide/database/query/builder.md

-### Query Building {#query_building}
+# Query Builder

 Creating queries dynamically using objects and methods allows queries to be written very quickly in an agnostic way.
 Query building also adds identifier (table and column name) quoting, as well as value quoting.

 [!!]
 At this time, it is not possible to combine query building with prepared statements.
+(What exactly does this mean? --bluehawk)

-#### SELECT
+## SELECT

 Each type of database query is represented by a different class, each with their own methods.
-For instance, to create a SELECT query, we use [DB::select]:
+For instance, to create a SELECT query, we use [DB::select] which is a shortcut to return a new chainable [Database_Query_Builder_Select] object:

     $query = DB::select()->from('users')->where('username', '=', 'john');